 The primary function of Principal Arterial roadways is to serve major activity centers of metropolitan areas.
 These roads carry the largest volumes of traffic and serve users with long-distance trips.
-It is recommended that these roads be designed to operate within an appropriate target speed based on the context and are anticipated to carry between 30,000 to 75,000 in urban areas.
+It is recommended that these roads be designed with speeds of 50 mph and are anticipated to carry between 30,000 to 75,000 in urban areas.